tiegemccarthy/parallelTransfer/README.md

 # parallelTransfer
-Small python wrapper script for etransfer and m5copy
+Small python wrapper script for parallel usage of transfer clients 'etransfer' and 'm5copy'